Snickerdoodle Pumpkin Pie

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

 A holiday classic gets a new look with Snickerdoodle Pumpkin Pie.
-It starts with creamy pumpkin custard and ends with Snickerdoodle cookie crumbles.
+It starts with creamy pumpkin custard and ends with Snickerdoodle cookie crumbles!
+A match made in heaven!

 Jump To